mablanco/ansible-antirootkits/README.md

 ## Role Variables

 - **antirootkits_mail_from**: Sender email address for the audit reports.
 No valid default, you have to fill it in.
-- **antirootkits_mail_rcpt**: Receiver email address for the audit reports.
+- **antirootkits_mail_to**: Receiver email address for the audit reports.
 No valid default, you have to fill it in.

 ## Example Playbook